Xevious202/DevNet_Associate_Anki/README.md

 | Construct | Associate level; You may be asked how to configure this |
 | Describe | Conceptual, likely not covered in simulated environment questions |

-# Exam Blueprint | 116 Cards Total
+# Exam Blueprint | 70 Cards Total
 ### 1.0 Software Development & Design 15% | 40 Cards Created
 - 1.1 Compare data formats (XML, JSON, and YAML) | 3 "data-serialization"
 - 1.2 Describe parsing of common data format (XML, JSON, and YAML) to Python data structures | 3 "data-serialization", "python"
 - 1.3 Describe the concepts of test-driven development | 2 "development"
 - 1.4 Compare software development methods (agile, lean, and waterfall) | 3 "development"
 - 1.5 Explain the benefits of organizing code into methods / functions, classes, and modules | 4 "design"
-- 1.6 Identify the advantages of common design patterns (MVC and Observer)
+- 1.6 Identify the advantages of common design patterns (MVC and Observer) | 2 "design"
 - 1.7 Explain the advantages of version control | 5 "version-control"
 - 1.8 Utilize common version control operations with Git | 19 "version-control"
   - 1.8.a Clone